LevinTamir/Kin_Dyn_Robots_Project/README.md

-University Project for "Kinematics and Dynamics of Robots" course.
+A project for "Kinematics and Dynamics of Robots" course.
-Programming Language: MATLAB
+Programming Language: MATLAB/Robotics system toolbox.
+Robotic Arm: ABB IRB120.